John Bramhall: Exile

-In 1642, he returned to England, and was in Yorkshire until the battle of Marston Moor (2 July 1644); he supported the royalist cause by preaching and writing, and sent his plate to the king.
-With the Marquess of Newcastle, and others, he hurried abroad, landing at Hamburg on 8 July 1644.
+In 1642, he returned to England and was in Yorkshire until the battle of Marston Moor (2 July 1644); he supported the royalist cause by preaching and writing and sent his plate to the king.
+He hurried abroad with the Marquess of Newcastle and others, landing at Hamburg on 8 July 1644.
 The treaty of Uxbridge, in January 1645, excepted him, with Laud, from the proposed general pardon.

-In Paris, he met Hobbes (prior to 1646), and argued with him on liberty and necessity.
+In Paris, he met Hobbes (before 1646) and argued with him on liberty and necessity.
 This led to controversies with Hobbes for years.
-Up to 1648, he was mainly at Brussels, preaching at the English embassy, and to the English merchants of Antwerp monthly.
-He then went back to Ireland, but not to Ulster, in 1648; at Limerick he received in 1649 the profession of the dying James Dillon, 3rd Earl of Roscommon.
-While he was in Cork, the city declared for the parliament (October 1649); he had a narrow escape, and returned to foreign parts.
-He corresponded with Montrose, and disputed and wrote in defence of the Church of England.
+Up to 1648, he was mainly in Brussels, preaching at the English embassy, and to the English merchants of Antwerp monthly.
+He then went back to Ireland, but not to Ulster, in 1648; at Limerick, he received in 1649 the profession of the dying James Dillon, 3rd Earl of Roscommon.
+While he was in Cork, the city declared for the parliament (October 1649); he had a narrow escape and returned to foreign parts.
+He corresponded with Montrose, disputed it, and wrote in defence of the Church of England.
 He went to Spain around 1650.
-He was excluded from the Act of Indemnity of 1652; subsequently, he occasionally adopted in correspondence the pseudonym 'John Pierson'.
+He was excluded from the Act of Indemnity of 1652; subsequently, he occasionally adopted the pseudonym 'John Pierson' in correspondence.

 Archbishop of Armagh

 After the Restoration, in October 1660, he returned to England.
 He then went to Ireland, and on 18 January 1661, he became Archbishop of Armagh.
 As archbishop, Bramhall was responsible for ensuring that the Acts of religious conformity were prosecuted with moderation in Ireland.
-On 27 January 1661 he presided at the consecration in St Patrick's Cathedral of two archbishops and ten bishops for Ireland.
+On 27 January 1661, he presided at the consecration in St Patrick's Cathedral of two archbishops and ten bishops for Ireland.
 Bramhall was ex officio president of convocation, and on 8 May 1661, he was chosen speaker of the Irish House of Lords.
 Both houses erased from their records the old charges against Bramhall.

-Although Parliament passed declarations requiring conformity to the episcopacy and the liturgy, and ordering the burning of the Covenant, Bramhall could not carry his bills for a uniform tithe system, and for extending episcopal leases.
-Until 1667 there was no Irish act of uniformity, just the old statute of 1560 on the use of Edward VI's second prayer book.
+Although Parliament passed declarations requiring conformity to the episcopacy and the liturgy and ordering the burning of the Covenant, Bramhall could not carry his bills for a uniform tithe system and for extending episcopal leases.
+Until 1667, there was no Irish Act of Uniformity, just the old statute of 1560 on the use of Edward VI's second prayer book.
 The ejection of Irish nonconformists was carried out by episcopal activity, some time before the passing of the English Act of Uniformity of 1662.
-Armagh was not a specially presbyterian diocese, and Bramhall used moderation.
+Armagh was not a specially Presbyterian diocese, and Bramhall used moderation.

 Bramhall was defending his rights in a court of law at Omagh against Sir Audley Mervyn when a third paralytic stroke deprived him of consciousness.
 He died on 25 June 1663.